AJMansfield/Intelligence-Core-Public/kttu02.md

-You set down your pack and retrieve your knife, then step into an un-harvested area of the field, and immitate the process you just saw performed.
+You set down your pack and retrieve your knife, then step into an un-harvested area of the field, and initiate the process you just saw performed.
 With your larger size, you're able to pull up the tubers easily, and after a moment you've managed to uproot and decapitate a half-dozen of them.